Oyemoney/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. 8-James_Bond: same as above
 10. 9-John_Doe: Same as above
 11. 10-mirror_permissions: Same thing
 12. 11-directories_permissions: same chmod ..
+13. 12-directory_permissions: A script that creates a dir with preset mode
+14. 13-change_group: A script that ......